 Linked to the conformity bias, the status quo bias favors the current system and knowledge rather than trying something new.
 It is more an emotional bias than cognitive because breaking away from the status quo can be daunting.

 - ‘That’s how it’s always been done’

 - ‘That’s not how things are done around here’

 Breaking away from decision-making biases is the best way to open up new options and act more objectively.
-It can be difficult to learn where your decision-making biases are and to become self-aware of them but, when you do, your decision making will be much stronger.
+It can be difficult to learn where your cognitive biases are and to become self-aware of them but, when you do, your decision-making will be much stronger.

 Copyright © 2012-2019 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.